 - Monthly or weekly sales summaries.
 A quick report on the KPIs of each member of the team

 - Weekly reports that help to gauge the pulse of not only the sales team goals but also the entire company.

 - Role-playing: This is a standard in most companies.
-The trainee would be put in some situation which emulates a real-life scenario.
-The trainer will give the feedback after evaluating the results.
+The trainee would be put in some situation that emulates a real-life scenario.
+The trainer will give feedback after evaluating the results.